Is skydiving dangerous?

 tl;dr:

-Why skydiving has such a heavy reputation
+Why skydiving has such a heavy image

-Compare it to driving a car
+Compare it to driving

 Official numbers and statistics

-On parachute.nl, the website of the KNVvL parachuting section, you can find extensive information about training, licences and safety policy in the Netherlands.
-International organisations also publish yearly incident reports and statistics, for example on the USPA safety page.
+On parachute.nl, the website of the KNVvL skydiving section, you’ll find extensive information about training, licenses, and safety policy in the Netherlands.
+If you specifically want numbers about jump volume, incidents, and training, have a look at the technical annual report.

 Skydiving is safer than ever